• Home

 Telegram, our pick for the best texting app for logging in from multiple devices

 Telegram was one of the original messaging apps that emphasized the importance of security, although it takes a slightly different approach to encryption so that it can store your conversations on its servers.
-While security experts have expressed their concerns with it if you want to keep your communications safe from governments and espionage agencies, it does allow you to log in from multiple devices including through the desktop apps.
+While security experts have expressed their concerns with it if you want to keep your communications safe from governments and espionage agencies, it does allow you to log in from multiple devices including through the desktop apps, without the workarounds that WhatsApp requires.

 Telegram's supergroups (the ones with up to 200,000 members) and channels, where you can broadcast one-way messages to an unlimited audience, are, in my experience, a lot more popular than Viber's alternatives.
 Some channels have millions of members.
 Though with that said, the same caveats as with Viber apply: if you aren't in a region where Telegram is the dominant messaging platform, the public groups can be wild and unusable.

-Finally, Telegram recently launched Telegram Premium for roughly $4.99/month (it depends on your location and mobile app platform), which removes the few non-intrusive ads and doubles limits for things like file uploads (from 2 to 4 GB) and the number of groups you can join (from 500 to 1,000).
-It's currently not essential at all.
+Finally, Telegram has a paid plan called Telegram Premium for roughly $4.99/month (it depends on your location and mobile app platform), which removes the few non-intrusive ads, doubles limits for things like file uploads (from 2 to 4 GB) and the number of groups you can join (from 500 to 1,000), and adds a few features.
+It's not essential at all, but if you use Telegram all the time, it might be worth considering.

 Telegram price: Free; Premium from $4.99/month